trizin/NFT-Marketplace-on-Avalanche/README.md

 auction.highestBidder = highestBidder; // Add the highest bidder to the auction object
 ```

-Lastly the minimum increment value.
+Lastly, the minimum increment value.

 ```js
 let minIncrement = await this._auction.minIncrement(); // Get the minimum increment auction.minIncrement = ethers.utils.formatEther(minIncrement); // Add the minimum increment to the auction object
 ```

-The complete function.
+Here is the complete function.

 ```js
 async setActiveAuction(auction) {